cassidoo/getting-a-gig/README.md

 ## Referrals

+Referrals are your in.
+If you can get a referral from an employee of the company you're applying for, that's money.
+It pushes you towards the top of the pile of resumes that they're getting every single day.
+Using the relationships you've built from networking, all it takes is a simple ask!
+You can get a referral from current employees, former ones, interns, former interns, friends of engineers, acquaintances of recruiters... really, anyone who is connected with the company.
+If they have a job posting up for a given position, they are looking around for engineers just as much as you're looking around for a great gig!
+The company knows that they're going to be speaking with someone potentially really good (because they were recommendedc by someone trusted), and you get to speak to a company for whom you want to work.
+Having a referral is a win for both parties.

+Asking for a referral really depends on your relationship with the referrer.
+If you know them in a strictly business setting, you might want to send them a more professional request.
+But if you know the referrer pretty well, chances are you know how to ask for a favor.
+One thing that you must remember though is to, again, **follow up**!
+If you haven't heard back from your referrer, reach out and check on your status.
+If they let you know that you're in the system, be gracious and take them for coffee or something.
+Common courtesy.
+You've got this.

+## Cold Calling

 ## Fellowships
 Fellowships are a great way to network with a community and get valuable mentorship that will most certainly help you in the long run.
 They vary depending on the program, but typically you'll get assigned a mentor or two, go to several events to network with professionals, and intern for a company that has partnered with the specific fellowship program.